 In the first few episodes of the series, Al exited the Imaging Chamber by an unseen door, which opened like a regular door with a turning knob.
 By the middle of the first season, the effect was changed to the standard rising door with the blue light shining beyond it.

 In the first season, the prologues explaining what Quantum Leap was about were done by Scott Bakula as Sam Beckett.
 By the time season two began, the narrations were done by Deborah Pratt as the voice of Ziggy.

-Throughout the series, Sam often encounter implied younger versions of various celebrities and other figures (Buddy Holly, Woody Allen, Michael Jackson, Stephen King, Sylvester Stallone, Bill Clinton and others).
-Writers had proposed scenes for others, but the show was unable to get proper authorization from the people or their estates to depict them.
+Throughout the series, Sam Beckett often encountered implied younger versions of various celebrities, and other figures (Buddy Holly, Woody Allen, Michael Jackson, Stephen King, Sylvester Stallone, Bill Clinton, and others).
+Writers had proposed scenes for others, but the series was unable to get proper authorization from the people or their estates to depict them.

-Donald P. Bellisario and Scott Bakula have both expressed their ire with the NBC network over the series finale.
-Originally Bellisario was asked to write an episode that could function either as a season finale cliffhanger, or as an end to the show.
+Donald P. Bellisario and Scott Bakula have both expressed their ire with NBC over the series finale.
+Originally, Bellisario was asked to write an episode that could function either as a season finale cliffhanger, or as an end to the series.
 When Bellisario complied, the cast and crew were assured of the series renewal.
-In the eleventh hour NBC decided to cancel the show after all, and re-edited the ending with title cards revealing the fate of Sam and Al. This was one of at least four endings, at least two of which were filmed.
-If the show was to end, Bellisario originally planned to have Al and Beth as an old married couple discussing how they would locate Sam who had leaped again.
-Had the show continued, Bellisario planned to have Sam leap into a space station in the distant future, and Al becoming a leaper himself to rescue Sam.
+In the eleventh hour, NBC decided to cancel the series after all, and re-edited the ending, with title cards revealing the fate of Sam and Al. This was one of at least four endings, at least two of which were filmed.
+If the series was to end, Bellisario originally planned to have Al and Beth as an old married couple, discussing how they would locate Sam, who had leapt again.
+Had the series continued, Bellisario planned to have Sam leap into a space station in the distant future, and Al becoming a leaper himself to rescue Sam.